BuildersInc/BuildersInc/README.md

 I try many fields of CS but I like technical stuff the most ⚡

+Im a Developer on the [Ostfalia Cup](https://cup.ostfalia.de/).
+We are a Student Team in the field of Autonomous Driving.
+We build self driving Cars in a scale of 1:10 including hardware and software.

 I did most of my jobs doing Pyhton development 🐍